|

 A deferred transaction is a transaction that is queued for

 delivery to one or more remote databases.
-If you use multi-master replication
+If you use multi-master replication with

-activity against the replicated tables.
+against the replicated tables.

 A replication group is a collection of one or more replicated

 objects (typically tables) that are administrated together.
-Very generally
+Very generally speaking,

-replication group can contain objects from multiple schema, and a given schema can
+contain objects from multiple schema, and a given schema can have objects in more than

-have objects in more than one replication group.
-However, any given object can be in
+one replication group.
+However, any given object can be in only one replication

 The most significant property of replication groups is that all